 Gravity Forms also includes a handy widget that adds form entry quick links to your WordPress Dashboard –- now you need never miss another important message again.

-Gravity Forms is a premium WordPress forms plugin, and is available on three pricing plans:
+Gravity Forms is a premium WordPress forms plugin and is available on three pricing plans:

 - Personal license: $39 (use on one site and no access to add-ons).

 As well as access to all add-ons, choosing the Developer license also grants access to the priority ticket support channel.
-All Gravity Forms licenses are valid for one year, with the option to renew at a discounted rate after expiration.
+All Gravity Forms claims are valid for one year, with the option to renew at a discounted rate after expiration.